 Since we lost paper tax discs more than 10 years ago, it’s become harder to keep track of when your tax is due, or even just remember you’re supposed to tax your car at all!

-And if you’re using a service like meet and greet parking at the airport — or a car park that requires you to leave your keys — it’s important that the chauffeur is driving a properly taxed and MOT’d car!
+If you’re using a service like meet and greet parking at the airport, or a car park that needs you to leave your keys — it’s important that the chauffeur is driving a properly taxed and MOT’d car!
+There are loads of services that say they’ll help you sort your car tax, but the only way to officially check car tax is through the gov.uk website.

 Any other websites that claim they can do it for you are just taking extra money off you for something you can do yourself!